 You might think that such unique hair colors require an equally unique pair of contact lenses, but we'd recommend the contrary.
 You don't want to have both your eyes and hair competing for attention.
 It might be too overwhelming to have 2 vividly colored features at once.
 All you need is a simple pair of one-tone black or brown circle lenses to complete your look.

-Pictured above: LUCIA 1-Day Natural Black circle lenses with medium brown hair
+Pictured above: Natural black circle lenses with medium brown hair

 Consider different lighting conditions